jakubriegel/kotlin-shell-examples/readme.md

 # Kotlin Shell Examples
 This repository provides examples on using [Kotlin Shell](https://github.com/jakubriegel/kotlin-shell) library

-The examples can be run both via command line and Intellij IDEA
+The examples can be run both via command line and Intellij IDEA.

+All examples from `kotlin` can be executes as scripts and all examples from `kts` can be executed as part of Kotlin code.

+> As scripting support in Intellij IDEA is still under development, examples may not run properly on every versions.
+> Despite the highlighting and completion should work fine.

 ## run it with command line
 ### kotlin